-Australian Open defending champ Novak Djokovic says his decision to hire the legendary German as coach is a gamble worth taking
+Australian Open defending champion Novak Djokovic says his decision to hire the legendary German tennis player as his coach is a gamble worth taking as the tournament begins

 Novak Djokovic accepts he has taken a risk by hiring Boris Becker as his head coach.
 The Serbian is bidding for a fourth straight title at the Australian Open after three seasons where he has had more success than any other male player.
 But, after losing the US Open final to Rafael Nadal last year and ceding his number one ranking to the Spaniard, Djokovic decided he needed a change.

 Training time!
 Australian Open defending champion Novak Djokovic trains under the watchful eyes of his new coach Boris Becker (in blue) in Melbourne yesterday.
 Pic/AFP

 The approach to six-time Grand Slam winner Becker came at the end of September and caught the tennis world by surprise when it was announced last month.
 Marian Vajda has been Djokovic’s main coach since he was a teenager but the Slovakian will now take a back seat, travelling to only a handful of tournaments.
 Djokovic said: “Whenever you make a change in life, it’s a potential risk.
 But I don’t want to think from that perspective.